todogroup/osposurvey/2021/questions.md

 * Better security testing and vulnerability management
 * Other (please specify)

-26. What are the top three ways your open source program will quantify success?
-(Choose three)
-* Fewer license violations
-* Faster compliance process
-* Volume of upstream code contributions
-* Number of open source projects initiated
-* Number of contributors
-* Market adoption or use of projects
-* Developer velocity, efficiency, and/or productivity
-* Developer hiring and onboarding
-* Reach in open source communities
-* Open source culture within the company
-* Time to market with new products
-* Project code quality
-* Cost savings
-* Other (please specify)

-27. What have been the top three biggest challenges in establishing an open source program?
+26. What have been the top three biggest challenges in establishing an open source program?
 (Choose three)
 * Developing an open source strategy
 * Finding an open source program manager
 * Finding legal staff with open source expertise